mario6385/Among-us-4/README.md

 ![13 학생회장](https://user-images.githubusercontent.com/93028495/140517016-e72821ee-c1a7-4a4b-800c-ae62944601bb.png)
 ### **Team: Crewmate(killing)**
 Other name:Studesident\
 The Student president is a Crewmate who can kill impostor who killed other player if they saw.
-They don't die. but they can be voted out
+They don't die. but they can be voted out. they will be my sister.
 | Name | Description | Range | Default |
 |----------|:-------------:|:------:|:------:|
 | Student president | The percentage probability of the Student president appearing | 0%~100% | 0% |